rq/rq/docs/workers.md

 1. _Boot_.
 Loading the Python environment.
 2. _Birth registration_.
 The worker registers itself to the system so it knows of this worker.
 3. _Start listening_.
-During this phase, a message is popped from any of the given Redis queues.
+A job is popped from any of the given Redis queues.
+   If all queues are empty and the worker is running in burst mode, quit now.
+   Else, wait until jobs arrive.
 {% comment %}  (Not implemented yet.)
 4. _Broadcast work began_.
 The worker tells the system that it will begin work.
 {% endcomment %}